effector/effector/docs/api/effector-react/Gate.md

 ### <a id='childGate'></a>[`childGate(childName?)`](#childGate)

-Returns child gate which won't render if parent gate is closed
+Returns child gate which won't render if parent gate is closed.

 #### Returns